QuentinArnault/QATestKit/README.md

  - QATestingKit takes advantage of Objective C's ability to add categories on an object, but this isn't enabled for static libraries by default.
 To enable this, add the '-ObjC' flag to the "Other Linker Flags" build setting.
  - Your .app must be linked against the following frameworks in addition to QATestingKit.a
  	- SenTestingKit.framework
- - In your test target Build Settings, add "$(CONFIGURATION_BUILD_DIR)/usr/local/include"(with quotes) as a non-recursive Header Search Path.

 # HOW-TO